 Our Ethics Helpline makes it possible to report any potential inappropriate and illegal conduct in Danske Commodities in a secure and confidential way.

-We continuously work to embed human rights and implement adequate human rights due diligence processes into the way we conduct our business.
+Being part of Equinor, we continuously work to embed human rights and implement adequate human rights due diligence processes into the way we conduct our business.
+Read our Group statement here.

 In 2019, we decided to cut the carbon and become carbon neutral, but the journey will not end here.
 Learn how we continue our efforts here.